 \begin{thm}[Donaldson \cite{Donaldson}] If a smooth closed simply connected $4$-manifold has a definite intersection form then it is isomorphic to a diagonal form. \end{thm}

 Definite symmetric bilinear unimodular forms are not classified and it is known that the number of isomorphism classes grows at least exponentially with the range.
 Indefinite unimodular forms are classified \cite{Serre}: two indefinite forms are isomorphic if they have the same range, signature, and parity.
-There are canonical representatives for the indefinite forms; in the odd case the form is diagonal and in the even case it splits into invariant subspaces where the intersection form is either $E_8$ or $H$.
-These canonical representatives are denoted as usual with the notation $\oplus m[+1]\oplus n[-1]$ for the odd case and $\oplus\pm mE_8\oplus nH$ for the even one.
+There are canonical representatives for the indefinite forms; in the odd case the form is diagonal and in the even case it splits into invariant subspaces where the intersection form is either $\pm E_8$ or $H$.
+These canonical representatives are denoted as usual with the notation $m[+1]\oplus n[-1]$ for the odd case and $\pm mE_8\oplus nH$ with $n>0$ for the even one.

 For each symmetric bilinear unimodular form there exists at least one topological simply connected closed $4$-manifold with an isomorphic intersection form.
 But this is no longer true for the smooth case, as Donaldson's theorem asserts.
 It is an open problem what unimodular forms can be realized in smooth simply connected closed $4$-manifolds.
-It is known that for a smooth simply connected even $4$-manifold the number of ``$E_8$ blocks'' must be even (Rokhlin's theorem).
+Recall that a (not necessarily closed) simply connected smooth $4$-manifold is spin if and only if its intersection form is even.
+It is known that for a smooth simply connected spin $4$-manifold with indefinite intersection form the number of ``$E_8$ blocks'' must be even (Rokhlin's theorem).
 It is possible to say more, as in Furuta's theorem~\cite{Furuta} which will be useful in this section.